Preformulation Studies of Pharmaceuticals

 - Solubility – Solubility of the API is determined as a function of pH in water, buffers and/or various solvents.
 The choice of solvents depends on the anticipated dosage form and the known solubility characteristics of the API or similar compounds.

-Once preformulation studies have been completed on an API, UIP has the capability to develop product formulations and manufacture clinical supplies to meet clinical trial needs.
+Once preformulation studies of pharmaceuticals have been completed on an API, UIP has the capability to develop product formulations and manufacture clinical supplies to meet clinical trial needs.

-For more information about our ability to conduct preformulation studies please Contact Us.
+For more information about our ability to conduct pharmaceutical preformulation studies, please Contact Us.